PdxCodeGuild/class_liger/4 JavaScript/labs/01-03 JavaScript Redo.md

 ## Version 1

-Pick a Python lab and re-do it in JavaScript.
+Pick three (3) of the following Python labs and re-do them in JavaScript.
 You should first try to write them using JavaScript's `prompt` and `alert` in place of Python's `input` and `print`.

 - Random Password Generator
 - Rock, Paper, Scissors